Last updated June 6, 2020.

 - It is our policy not to assist members with homework-related questions.
 While the Internet is indeed a great resource for helping students with their assignments, we feel that an important part of the learning process involves putting in the effort required to do the research needed to find the solution.
 Providing students with the answers does nothing to help them actually understand the assignment or develop valuable problem-solving skills.

 When Providing Help:

 - Be sure to read the issue carefully so that you fully understand it and only post if you have a viable suggestion or solution.
-Replying only to say that you don't know or don't use that particular product is irrelevant and may warrant a warning or infraction.
+Replying only to say that you don't know or don't use that particular product is irrelevant and may warrant a warning.